Richard M. Sherman: Career

 Outside the motion picture realm, their Tony-nominated Over Here!
 (1974) was the biggest-grossing original Broadway Musical of that year.
 The Sherman Brothers have also written numerous top-selling songs, including "You're Sixteen", which holds the distinction of reaching Billboard's Top Ten twice; first with Johnny Burnette in 1960 and then with Ringo Starr fourteen years later.
 Other top-ten hits include, "Pineapple Princess", "Let's Get Together" and more.

 In 2000, the Sherman brothers wrote the song score for Disney's blockbuster film: The Tigger Movie (2000).
 This film marked the brothers' first major motion picture for the Disney company in over 28 years.

 In 2002, the stage musical Chitty Chitty Bang Bang premiered in London.
 It was the most successful stage show ever produced at the London Palladium, boasting the longest run in that century-old theatre's history.
 In early 2005 a second Chitty company premiered on Broadway (New York City) at the Foxwoods Theatre (then the Hilton Theatre).
 The Sherman Brothers wrote an additional six songs specifically for the new stage productions.

 In 2003, four Sherman brothers' musicals ranked in the "Top 10 Favorite Children's Films of All Time" in a (British) nationwide poll reported by the BBC.
-The Jungle Book (1967)_ranked at #7, Mary Poppins (1964) ranked at #8, The Aristocats (1970) ranked at #9 and Chitty Chitty Bang Bang (1968) topped the list at #1.
+The Jungle Book (1967) ranked at #7, Mary Poppins (1964) ranked at #8, The Aristocats (1970) ranked at #9 and Chitty Chitty Bang Bang (1968) topped the list at #1.

 A new Disney and Cameron Mackintosh production of Mary Poppins: The Stage Musical made its world premiere at the Prince Edward Theatre in December 2004 and features the Sherman Brothers classic songs.

 In June 2005, Richard M. Sherman was inducted into the Songwriters Hall of Fame with his brother.
 Chitty opened on Broadway in 2005 and commenced its first full UK tour in December 2005 with subsequent tours and/or tour dates in each year since.
 Mary Poppins opened on Broadway in 2006.

-In 2008 Mary Poppins embarked on a UK tour as well as a world tour beginning in Göteborg, Sweden.
-Chitty embarked on a tour of 29 cities in the U.S. which ended in 2009.

 Recently, Sherman once again collaborated with Disney in three of its live-action films, having rewritten the song "I Wan'na Be Like You" for Jon Favreau's 2016 remake of The Jungle Book.
 As the film featured the song's performer, King Louie, as a Gigantopithecus, Sherman rewrote it to fit the character's depiction.
 He also wrote three new songs for the 2018 film Christopher Robin, titled "Goodbye Farewell", "Busy Doing Nothing", and "Christopher Robin", the last two performed by Sherman.
 Sherman also acted as a music consultant for Mary Poppins Returns, the sequel to Mary Poppins.
-Sherman will also write new songs for the upcoming musical stage adaptation of The Jungle Book.
+Sherman also wrote new songs for the upcoming musical stage adaptation of The Jungle Book.

+By May 2023, a feature film development deal on the Sherman Brothers' animation musical Inkas the Ramferinkas was announced.